r00ta/myWriteUps/RH_CTF_2022/README.md

 ![Screenshot from 2022-10-28 19-17-24](https://user-images.githubusercontent.com/18282531/198697418-186c296a-5334-45b4-bb9a-8dddc9ca8a78.png)

-The application reads the signal to be raised from the data of the binary and updates the global offset at every loop using the data as well.
+The application reads the signal to raise from the data of the binary and updates the global offset at every loop using the data of the binary as well.
 After `2653*46` loops, the application `memcmp` the xored user's input with a fixed string stored in the memory.

 ![Screenshot from 2022-10-28 19-23-22](https://user-images.githubusercontent.com/18282531/198697425-3ea46937-ec93-4c58-8b85-c269be0ebc97.png)